SzahnDhore/Helper-of-language/README.md

 Known bugs and limitations
 --------------------------

-### Phrasebook uploading
-After uploading multiple phrasebooks you may find that the system doesn't find them all.
-The solution is to upload them one by one and refresh the library between each upload.
-I'm not sure why this is happening, but I'm looking into it.

 ### Dropped `<` in list
 I've observed a dropped `<` character in the language list.
 It only seems to happen after I've uploaded a phrasebook and after refreshing a couple of times the character is back again.
 Not a priority at the moment.